fatinruzanna/mint-setup/python/README.md

 5. Create a directory to store Python virtual environments.
 An example in user directory:

-		mkdir ~/python-env
+		mkdir ~/.python-env

 Using virtualenv
 -----------------

 1. Create a virtual environment.
-Go to the Python virtual environment directory (e.g. python-env) and issue the following command:
+Go to the Python virtual environment directory (e.g. ~/.python-env) and issue the following command:

 		virtualenv <environment name>